-Remember, it is important to register copyrights in the Library of Congress’ Copyright Office.
+Remember, it is important to register copyrights in the United States Library of Congress’ Copyright Office.
 Copyright law requires that a party claiming copyright infringement needs to have a copyright registration before pleading copyright infringement in federal court.
-Copyright applications are not sufficient.
 A party whose copyright is infringed before the registration is granted by the Library of Congress will not be entitled to attorneys’ fees or statutory damages.
 A party must register a copyright before infringement in order to be entitled to those damages.
+The copyright symbol cannot be used without the registration at the U.S. Copyright Office.

 Most people and companies will file a basic registration to register the copyrights of their works.
 However, the most recent update to the Library of Congress fees for the Copyright Office created a new fee structure that made some of the more obscure registration fees more complex and more expensive.